sparcs-kaist/docker-otl/README.md

 * Also, you should change the DNS records of `otl.sparcs.org` and `otlplus.sparcs.org`.
 * Issue certificates for `otl.kaist.ac.kr`, `otl.sparcs.org`, and `otlplus.sparcs.org` and
 * change the apache config file to use `otl.conf` instead of `otl-test.conf` by executing the following commands:
+* Do not forget to change the allowed host of the `settings_local.py` file in the container to `otl.kaist.ac.kr`.
 ```shell
 service apache2 stop
 /certbot-auto certonly -n --apache -m wheel@sparcs.org --agree-tos -d otl.kaist.ac.kr -d otl.sparcs.org -d otlplus.sparcs.org